 And that’s going to make your article easier to read.

 After passing your text through Hemingway, put it through the free version of Grammarly.

 This is another great tool.
 It will pick some of those typos that the spell-checker missed:

-Here are seven tried and tested formulas for writing eye-catching blog post titles:
+So its vital to spend some time coming up with an eye-catching title.
+Here are seven tried and tested formulas for writing compelling blog post titles:

 Formula #1: Get The Result Without The Pain

 [Number] Secrets To [Desirable Result] Without [Painful Process]:

 - 12 Secrets to Keeping Employees Happy Without a Raise